tsopic30082000/SI/README.md

-## How to run SQL server with docker
+## How to run SQL server with docker / How to run backend project

 1. Run docker